vvorobjov/nrp-backend/hbp_nrp_backend/doc/source/backend_components.rst

 The sequence diagram :numref:`launch-experiment-backend`, depicts such processes.

 In the REST Server, the lifecycle of an experiment simulation is governed by an instance of :code:`SimulationLifecycle`; in particular, by its specialization  :code:`BackendSimulationLifecycle`.
-For details see the relative section (:ref:`life-cycles`) of this manual.
+For details see the :ref:`relative <life-cycles>` section of this manual.

 .. _simulation-server: